ali-vilab/FlashFace/readme.md

 link: [Huggingface-FlashFace](https://huggingface.co/shilongz/FlashFace-SD1.5)

-You should download all the related weights and put them in the `cache` folder.
+You should download all the related weights and put them in the `cache` folder (e.g. `FlashFace/cache/flashface.ckpt`).

 ## Demo